Facebook Live streaming of shooting spotlights ethical, legal policies

 But critics said the lack of regulation can allow a somewhat cynical exploitation of tragedy.

 Facebook and others can "rush forward and do whatever they think will get them clicks and users" without concerns for potential legal consequences, said Mary Anne Franks, a law professor at the University of Miami who helps run the Cyber Civil Rights Initiative.
-She advocates on behalf of revenge porn victims and would like companies to do more to prevent dissemination of such content.
+She would like companies to do more to prevent dissemination of such content and advocates on behalf of victims of revenge porn - when sexually explicit images or video are distributed without consent.

 The companies do enforce their own terms of service, which restrict many types of images.
 They rely heavily on users to report violations, which are then reviewed by employees or contractors for possible removal.